 Start/Finish (Nott Creek Trailhead, Red Barn): 9464 Drew Hill Rd, Golden, CO

 6:00 a.m.
-Race Start – There is NO shuttle for the 6 a.m. race start.
-You must arrive in time to get one of the 75 spots at the start/finish (Option 1 above) OR be dropped off at the start/finish (Option 2 above).
+Race Start – There is NO shuttle for the 6 to 6:20 a.m. race start.
+If you have a parking pass which was obtained in mid May, arrive between 4:50 – 5:20 a.m.
+(Option 1 above) OR be dropped off at the start/finish (Option 2 above).
 You should plan on arriving no later than 5:20 a.m. and no earlier than 4:50 a.m.

 No pets or strollers on the bus.